 The League is assisted in accomplishing its goals and objectives by standing and ad hoc committees whose membership includes trustees, administrators, faculty, classified staff, public information officers and students.
-Presently, committees include: the Advisory Committee on Education Services (ACES), and the Advisory Committee on Legislation (ACL).
+Presently, committees include the Advisory Committee on Education Services (ACES), the Advisory Committee on Legislation (ACL), and the Advisory Committee on District Services.
 Oversight of intercollegiate athletics is performed by the League's California Community Colleges Athletic Association.

 If you would like to serve on any of the committees, please complete the online membership application, or contact the Committee Staff listed on the Members & Meetings page.
 Applications will be reviewed each summer for the new academic year.